Cranland Airport

 Cranland Airport, (ICAO: K28M, FAA LID: 28M) in Hanson, Massachusetts is a public use airport owned by Cranland Inc. It has one runway, averages 102 flights per week, and has approximately 28 aircraft based on its field.

+Cranland airport opened in february of 1960 when Peter Annis landed the first airplane, a Champ, when he saw Ben Atwood waving him in after just finishing the oil and sand paving.
 Benjamin Atwood owned and operated Cranland until his death on July 13, 1967.
 Atwood died in an airplane crash close to Little Sandy in Pembroke, MA.
 Atwood also owned Cranberry Sprayers Inc. located at Cranland.
 Atwood was one of the first jet pilots in the US Air Force.
+The first hangar at Cranland was brought from Hanover Airport, Clarke field, when it was closed and became house lots in west Hanover.

-Dennis K. Burke was the sole owner of the airport until July 26, 2011, he sold the airport to Peter T. Oakley, who is also the Airport Manager.
+Dennis K. Burke and Peter Annis became partners in the ownership o the airport until July 26, 2011, they sold the airport to Peter T. Oakley, who is also the Airport Manager.
+Peter Oakley quickly started improving the airport.
+Oakley added 8 beige Tee hangers, replaced roofs, replaced some bi-fold doors and generally transformed it to one of the best little fields in Mass.
+On December 31, 2023 Oakley sold the Airport to longtime pilots/ businessmen George (Rob)Hatch and Damian Frattasio.
+Oakley remains airport manager.